Northmoor, Dulverton: Marriott-Dodington

 Roger Marriott-Dodington (1866-1925) of Orchard Portman House and Horsington House, Somerset, High Sheriff of Somerset in 1922.
 Roger Marriott-Dodington was the owner of the historic estate of Combe near Dulverton, being the eldest son and heir of Thomas I Marriott-Dodington (d.1890) who had purchased the estate in 1872.
 The Marriott-Dodington family succeeded the Wills family at Northmoor House, and in 1926 were themselves succeeded by the Clayton family.
 Thomas II Marriott-Dodington (1895-1916), the eldest son of Roger Marriott-Dodington (d.1925), was killed in action in World War I and his younger brother James Marriott-Dodington in 1937 was resident at "Northmoor Estate", Kyambu, Kenya.

 Clayton

-In 1926 Northmoor was purchased by Colonel Edward Clayton whose son, David Clayton (d.2004), resided there until 1994 when he sold the main house and 100 acres and moved to nearby Kennel Barn, where he established a business making all-terrain Supercat vehicles.
+In 1926 Northmoor was purchased by Colonel Edward Clayton whose son lived there until 1994 when he sold the main house and 100 acres and moved to nearby Kennel Barn, where he established a business making all-terrain Supercat vehicles.

 Nicholson

-Northmoor House and the estate's remaining 100 acres were bought in 1994 by Ralph and Suzanne Nicholson who refurbished the house to be operated as a 25 room holiday let.
+Northmoor House and the estate's remaining 100 acres were bought in 1994, refurbished and operated as a 25-room holiday let.